EarnForex/TradeBreakOut/README.md

 TradeBreakOut is a custom MT4/MT5 indicator coded by EarnForex.com.
 The indicator works based on a range maximum and minimum breakouts and displays its calculations in the form of oscillator.

-TradeBreakOut supports all types of alerts and will let you know once there is a confluence of signals on any of the enabled timeframes.
+TradeBreakOut supports all types of alerts and will let you know once there is zero line breakout.

 ![TradeBreakOut demonstrates multiple downside breakout signals as the downward trend rages on](https://github.com/EarnForex/TradeBreakOut/blob/main/README_Images/tradebreakout-multiple-bearish-breakout-signals.png)